Phoenix Drug Possession Attorney

 Conviction on a charge of drug possession can result in jail time, heavy fines, and a life-long criminal record.
 Additionally, since most employers have a zero-tolerance drug policy, you could lose your job.
 Your insurance rates will likely increase, you may not be eligible for a student loan, and you will have to answer “yes” to questions on job applications that ask if you’ve ever been convicted for a crime.

-If you’ve been arrested for drug possession, contact Phoenix drug possession attorneys at Blumberg & Associates today to schedule an appointment and discuss your case.
+If you’ve been arrested for drug possession, contact criminal defense attorneys at Blumberg & Associates today to schedule an appointment and discuss your case.
 We will evaluate the circumstances surrounding your arrest and explain the options available to you.

 Thresholds and Drug Possession

 Sentencing is affected by the amount of drugs involved in a drug-related crime.
 When the amount of drugs exceeds “threshold,” the likelihood of serving some time in jail increases.
 Under Arizona criminal statute A.R.S. §13-3401, thresholds for marijuana, cocaine, and heroin are as follows:

 - Cocaine – 9 grams (powder); 750 milligrams (rock form)